jwebking/roadToHackerNews/README.md

+#RoadToHackerNews

+Building a Hacker News viewer using their Search Hacker News API (https://hn.algolia.com/api) and working alongside a tutorial/book called "The Road to React".
+No Redux used.
+Fired the app up using create-react-app.

+I don't really like the authors coding style, and will be refactoring the components into their own files, and cleaning up the styling.
+Recently started learning FlexBox so I'll probably incorportate that here.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>